nus-cs2113-AY2122S1/ip/docs/README.md

 Adds a **deadline** task to the tasklist.

 Format: `deadline [description] /by [due date]`
-- `[description]`: specifies the details of the deadline
+- `[description]` specifies the details of the deadline.
-- `[due date]`: specifies when the deadline is due
+- `[due date]` specifies when the deadline is due.

 Example: `deadline return book /by June 6th`
-- Adds a deadline task with description `return book` and due date `June 6th` to the tasklist
+- Adds a deadline task with description `return book` and due date `June 6th` to the tasklist.

 Expected Outcome:
 ```